AlgoLab/gpps/README.md

   -h, --help            show this help message and exit -f FILE, --file FILE  path of the input file.
   -k K                  k-value of the selected model.
-Eg: Dollo(k) -t TIME, --time TIME  maximum time allowed for the computation.
-Type 0 to
+Eg: Dollo(k) -t TIME, --time TIME  maximum time allowed for the computation (in seconds).
-                        not impose a limit (default).
+                        Type 0 to not impose a limit (default 300).
   -o OUTDIR, --outdir OUTDIR
                         output directory.
   -d MAXDEL, --maxdel MAXDEL